-- Inability to access all traffic - Discrete vendor monitoring agents per instance - Excessive loads placed on compute instances - Excessive duplication of identical network traffic flows - Cannot process traffic prior to sending to tools
+- Inability to access all traffic - Discrete vendor monitoring agents per instance - Excessive loads placed on compute instances - Excessive duplication of identical network traffic flows - Cannot process traffic prior to sending to tools - No ability to replicate and send packet to multiple tools at once

-Network Traffic Visibility in the Cloud: The Missing Link
+Network and Application Traffic Visibility in the Cloud: The Missing Link

 Organizations with on-prem operations have successfully deployed next-generation network packet brokers (NGNPB), in both physical and virtual form factors, for many years.
 These platforms help NetOps and SecOps teams obtain the necessary visibility into traffic throughout their data center.
-IT can only ensure superior security and network performance while minimizing costs if they have full access to all data-in-motion, including from VMs and containers, along with an ability to properly distribute traffic to the right tools and shield tools from needless processing.
+IT can only ensure superior security and network performance while minimizing costs if they have full access to all datain-motion, including from VMs and containers, along with an ability to properly identify applications, filter and distribute traffic to the right tools and shield tools from needless processing.
 Public cloud customers can achieve the same results by leveraging cloud-native versions of the on-prem NGNPBs they rely on.

-Vendor-certified and Marketplace-listed solutions enable CloudOps and DevOps teams to have the same core NGNPB capabilities for the cloud that they depend on in their own environments.
-With these tools, IT won't have the baggage of running this infrastructure, but can enjoy complete north-south and east-west traffic visibility.
+Vendor-certified and Marketplace-listed solutions enable CloudOps and DevOps teams to have the same NGNPB capabilities for the cloud that they depend on in their own environments.
+With these tools, IT won't have the baggage of running this infrastructure, but can enjoy complete North-South and East-West traffic visibility - including at the application layer.
 Cloud-hosted NGNPBs can be automatically scaled to any level required and provide the packet processing critical to removing superfluous content and easing the burden on security and monitoring solutions.
 Automation of the infrastructure is ensured with deep API integration into the cloud vendor's orchestration tools, minimizing manual efforts and errors.
 NetFlow, IPFIX and advanced metadata can now be generated and used to feed SIEM solutions and other tools.
 With a critical mass of cloud-based security tools, traffic need not be expensively backhauled to on-prem infrastructure, but instead will continue to reside in the cloud.